friends-of-presta/security-advisories/_posts/2023-05-22-scquickaccounting.md

 | 2022-12-09 | Author provide patch |
 | 2023-05-15 | Request a CVE ID |
 | 2023-05-22 | Received CVE ID |

-## Other recommandations

-* It's recommended to delete the module if not used or contact Store Commander
-* You should restrict access to this URI pattern : modules/scquickaccounting/ to a given whitelist

 Store Commander thanks [TouchWeb](https://www.touchweb.fr) and  [202-ecommerce](https://www.202-ecommerce.com) for their courtesy and their help after the vulnerability disclosure.